 Interest Rate Contracts.
-For non-cleared contracts, which include interest rate swaps, interest rate options and have included swaptions, we use discounted cash flow valuation techniques to determine the fair value using observable swap curves as the inputs.
+For non-cleared contracts, which include interest rate swaps and interest rate options, we use discounted cash flow valuation techniques to determine the fair value using observable swap curves as the inputs.
 These are reflected in Level 2.
 We have forward contracts for which we obtain prices from third party pricing vendors.
 These are reflected in Level 2.
 For centrally cleared contracts we use published prices from clearinghouses.
 These are reflected in Level 2.
-In addition, we have forward contracts and have had interest rate options that were valued using broker quotes.
+In addition, we have forward contracts that are valued using broker quotes.
 These are reflected in Level 3.